barryosull/barryosull.com/contents/articles/2018-06-10-styles-of-collaboration.md

 Well first off, you should start with a connective style, as you need everyone to be on the same page about the problem at hand.
 Your goal is to reach consensus, if you can't do that then there's no point in moving forward.

 Once you've agreed on what you're there to do, it's time to brainstorm, which means a switch to competitive style.
 The goal here is to compete with each other to come up with the "best" solution, creating as many as you can.
 Ego will play a roll here and that's fine.
-It's als ok to point out flaws in someone elses solution, but don't focus on that, the goal is to come up with solutions, not destroy them.
+It's also ok to point out flaws in someone elses solution, but don't focus on that, the goal is to come up with solutions, not destroy them.

 Once you've brain stormed, now is the time to reach consensus, that's where connection style comes into play.
 Go through each of the ideas and make sure that each one of you has a shared understanding of the pros and cons of each.
 This isn't about being right, it's about a shared understanding.